-• Creates a culture where the welfare of students is paramount and staff feel confident to challenge over any concerns.

-- Complies with their duties under legislation including the Prevent Duty 2015. - Contributes to interagency working and plans. - Takes into account WDSCB procedures. - Has a nominated governor (usually the chair) who liaises with the Designated Officer in the event of an allegation being made against the head teacher. - Has an effective safeguarding policy (updated annually and on website) as well as staff behaviour policy and both are provided to and followed by all staff in a timely manner. - Has an appropriate response to children who go missing from education and inform and report to the Local Authority when required. - Appoints a DSL who is a member of the senior leadership team, trained every 2 years, and that the responsibilities are explicit in the role holder's job description.
+- Creates a culture where the welfare of students is paramount and staff feel confident to challenge over any concerns. - Complies with their duties under legislation including the Prevent Duty 2015. - Contributes to interagency working and plans. - Takes into account WDSCB procedures. - Has a nominated governor (the chair) who liaises with the Designated Officer in the event of an allegation being made against the head teacher. - Has an effective safeguarding policy (updated annually and on website) as well as staff behaviour policy and both are provided to and followed by all staff. - Has an appropriate response to children who go missing from education and inform and report to the Local Authority when required. - Appoints a DSL who is a member of the senior leadership team, trained every 2 years, and that the responsibilities are explicit in the role holder's job description.
 The DSL should be given time, funding and training to support this.
-There should always be cover for this role. - Has considered how children are taught about safeguarding PSHE/SRE. - Has evidence of the child voice and that there are systems in place for feedback and pupils views. - Appoints a designated Looked After Children LAC teacher and ensures appropriate training.
+There should always be cover for this role.

+- Has considered how children are taught about safeguarding SMSC/SEAL - Has evidence of the child voice and that there are systems in place for feedback and pupils views. - Appoints a designated Looked After Children LAC teacher and ensures appropriate training.
 Ensure staff have awareness of this group and their needs including contact arrangements. - Have procedures for dealing with allegations of abuse made against members of staff including allegations made against the Headteacher and allegations against other children.
 Procedures are in place for referral to the DBS disclosure and barring service. - Has safer recruitment procedures that include statutory checks on staff suitability to work with children and ensures recording of this.
 Ensures volunteers are appropriately supervised.
-Ensures at least one person on appointment panel is safer recruitment trained. - Develops a training strategy that ensures all staff, including site staff and the Headteacher, receive information about the school's safeguarding arrangements on induction and appropriate child protection training, which is regularly updated in line with any requirements of the LSCB. - Ensure appropriate online filter and monitoring systems are in place and ensure online safety is included in lessons.
+Ensures at least one person on appointment panel is safer recruitment trained. - Develops a training strategy that ensures all staff, including site staff and the Headteacher, receive information about the school's safeguarding arrangements on induction and appropriate child protection training, which is regularly updated in line with any requirements of the LSCB.

-The Headteacher:
+The headteacher:

-- ensures that the child protection policy and code of conduct are implemented and followed by all staff - allocates sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and deputy to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings - ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle blowing procedures - ensures that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online - liaises with the Designated Officer where an allegation is made against a member of staff - ensures that anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.
+- ensures that the child protection policy and code of conduct are implemented and followed by all staff - allocates sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and deputy to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings - ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle blowing procedures - ensures that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online - liaises with the Designated Officer where an allegation is made against a member of - staff - ensures that anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.

-4. Good Practice Guidelines and Staff Code of Conduct
+Good Practice and Staff Code of Conduct

-To meet and maintain our responsibilities towards pupils we need to agree standards of good practice which form a code of conduct for all staff.
+The school has a duty to ensure that professional behaviour applies to relationships between staff and children, and that all members of staff are clear about what constitutes appropriate behaviour and professional boundaries.
+To meet and maintain our responsibilities towards children we need to agree standards of good practice which form a code of conduct for all staff.
 Good practice includes: